thyal/Quiz-Game/README.md

 ## Structure

 ### Back-end

+#### Models
+Contains the models in the app.
+A model is a representation of a table in the database (here a model will in a few cases include more than one table).
+All SQL logic is here, and the routes and sockets that are using these models have no direct impact on the SQL queries.
+This means we could easily change the database used for another one, by just changing the logic in this folder.

+#### Routes
+Here is the endpoints of the API.

+#### Sockets
+Contains the websocket.

+#### Root Folder
+Contains the server.

 ### Front-end
 I will go through each folder, and explain the contents.
 The structure is based on redux spesific workflow, so which means I have a folder for each redux-event.
 The normal react components are under the components folder.